 How did the BCID Legislation and Assessments get developed and who participated?

 The assessments have been determined based on potential revenue needs for maintenance and capital improvements as noted within the Engineering Study commissioned by the Baymeadows Community Council vs. the number and type of membership into the BCID (THs, Single Family, Apts, and Commercial, etc.).
 The assessments, category types and everything else about the BCID has been a combination of many years of discussion, research, analysis and input by lots of Baymeadows Community leaders over the past 10 years who have been interested in its creation.
 As a result of those discussions, the drafted documents that you now see are a result of all of those efforts in hopes that proposed legislation to create the BCID can be initiated.
 While nothing is ever perfect and without opposition of some sort (especially when you are taking about assessments), this is where the BCID has landed.

-What are the criteria for membership into the BCID?
+What is the criteria for membership into the BCID?